riskframe/ai-rmm/framework/manage-2.1.md

 #### Sub Practices

-1. Promote a culture of resource optimization and cost-effectiveness within AI risk management practices.
+1. Promote a disciplined and strategic culture of resource optimization and cost-effectiveness within AI risk management practices.

 2. Encourage the use of data-driven decision-making and risk-based prioritization to allocate resources effectively.